Bringing home a new puppy is exciting!

 He/she should arrive happy and healthy.

-You’ll likely receive a health guarantee, and you can point any questions you have straight to your puppy’s breeder.
+You’ll likely receive a health guarantee, and you can direct any questions you have straight to your puppy’s breeder.

 There’s no middle man and no beating around the bush.